getify/foi-lang/test-new-tokenizer/Syntactic-Grammar.md

    <EscapedNumberLit> names the two-token shape the syn consumes when
    the lex's hidden <EscapedNumber> dispatcher matches.
+The lex dispatcher has six arms, but only FIVE are reachable at value position via NumberLit — the EscapeUnicode arm is excluded here and admitted exclusively from inside InterpExpr (§2, see UnicodeCharLit below).
+The \u<hex> form is a character escape, not a numeric literal; it produces a single-codepoint string and is meaningful only as the sole contents of an interpolation slot.

-The lex dispatcher emits two distinct token pairings depending on which arm matched: five of its six arms produce Escape + Number (Hex/Unicode/Octal/Binary/Monadic, plus EscapePlain's BareNumber inner — all aliases for the Number token type per Lexical-Grammar.md Notes 5/7); the sixth (EscapePlain paired with PositiveIntegerLitWithSep) produces Escape + PositiveIntegerLit (alias pattern per Note 6; this routing keeps the same token type feeding <PositiveIntLit> at PropertyExpr-key positions).
+   Of the five admitted arms: four produce Escape + Number (Hex/Octal/Binary/Monadic, plus EscapePlain's BareNumber inner — all aliases for the Number token type per Lexical-Grammar.md Notes 5/7); the fifth (EscapePlain paired with PositiveIntegerLitWithSep) produces Escape + PositiveIntegerLit (alias pattern per Note 6; this routing keeps the same token type feeding <PositiveIntLit> at PropertyExpr-key positions).
 The syn